LindirQuenya/Periodogram/README.md

-For all code that is run in this project, it is meant to be run from the command line with the command `python3 file.py`, depending on which file is being run.
+For all code that is run in self project, it is meant to be run from the command line with the command `python3 file.py`, depending on which file is being run.

 # Periodogram
 This is the python code for a periodogram (converted from C++).